Terradue/doc-developer-sandbox/source/start/principles.rst

 Hadoop Streaming
 """"""""""""""""
+The Developer Cloud Sandbox builds on a “shared-nothing” architecture that partitions and distributes each large dataset to the disks attached directly to the nodes of the cluster.

-Hadoop will split (distribute) the standard input to each task created on the cluster from a Job template.
+Hadoop will split (distribute) the standard input of a Job to each task created on the cluster.
+A task is created from a Job template.
 The input split depends on the number of available task slots.
 The number of task slots depends on the cluster dimension.
 In the Developer Cloud Sandbox environment (pseudo-cluster mode), the cluster dimension is 1 and the number of the available task slots is 2 (running on a 2-Cores CPU).
 In the IaaS Production environment (cluster mode), the cluster dimension is n (the servers provisioned on the cluster) and the number of available tasks slots is n x m (m-Cores CPU of the provisioned server type).

 The Application Descriptor file
 """""""""""""""""""""""""""""""
 The application descriptor file contains the definition of the application in terms of:

     job templates including: